seatgeek/fastly-tls-operator/README.md

 ### Cert-Manager

 [cert-manager](https://cert-manager.io/) is the canonical k8s native solution for managing certificates.
-Fastly-Operator builds on top of this familiar solution without reinventing how certificates in k8s are managed.
+Fastly TLS Operator builds on top of this familiar solution without reinventing how certificates in k8s are managed.

 ## How it Works